zonke-inc/open-dash/README.md

 ## File Fingerprinting
 Dash fingerprints JS and CSS files to help with cache invalidation.
 The fingerprint is generated based on each file's last modified time.
 This fingerprint approach works if assets are fetched from the same server.
 However, if you deploy your assets to S3 and your server to Lambda, the fingerprint will be different for each.
-To solve this issue, OpenDash uses a hybrid fingerprinting approach:
+To give devs flexibility, OpenDash supports multiple fingerprinting approaches:
 1. **Last Modified Time** - The last modified time is used to generate the fingerprint if the index.html file is generated at the same time as the static assets.
-In this case assets and index.html are generated at the same time and will have the same fingerprint.
+This is the default fingerprinting method used by Dash.
 2. **Global Fingerprint** - The fingerprint is generated based on the build time of the assets.
-This is ideal if you are going to serve assets from S3, the index.html from Lambda, and override the fingerprints returned by the index.html.
+This is ideal if you are going to serve assets from S3, the index page from Lambda, and override the fingerprints returned by the index.html.
-The Dash server internally ignores the fingerprint and returns the latest file, but it is not ideal for a serverless architecture because there can be thousands of different fingerprints for the same file.

 ## Suggested Architecture (Not Included in OpenDash)
 ![Suggested AWS Architecture](https://raw.githubusercontent.com/zonke-inc/open-dash/refs/heads/main/assets/suggested-deployment-architecture.png)